Keeping up with the “always on” customer can seem like a game of capture the flag. The only problem is that the flag is constantly moving.

 To take it one step further, you want to create experience maps so that you know what your customers are thinking and feeling at every touch point.

-For owner/operators of a family entertainment center, the customers’ access to real-time access to information, and intent during micro-moments creates more opportunities to influence decisions.
+For owner/operators of a family entertainment center, the customers’ access to real-time information, and intent during micro-moments creates more opportunities to influence decisions.

 Here’s a short video that illustrates the moments of our lives: